arumullayaswanth/Devops-Software-Installation-Project/Software Installation in DevOps (3-Tier Architecture).md

 ## 2️⃣ Backend (Application Server) - Java, Python, or Node.js

 ### Install Java (JDK 11)
+## JAVA INSTALLATION ON UBUNTU
+### JAVA:
+- Java is a programming language and computing platform first released by Sun Microsystems in 1995.
+- It has evolved from humble beginnings to power a large share of today’s digital world, by providing the reliable platform upon which many services and applications are built.
+- There are many applications and even some websites that will not function unless you have Java installed.
+- The Java Virtual Machine is only one part of Java software that is involved in running an application.
+- The Java Virtual Machine is built right into your Java software download, part of the JRE, and helps run Java.

 ```sh
 sudo apt update -y
 apt-get install default-jre -y